 As ANY parent knows, having sick kids simply isn’t fun.
 But just because kids are sick doesn’t mean they need to stay inside.

-In fact, in most cases, fresh air helps their ability to get well faster than any amount of couch time could.
+In fact, in most cases, spending time outside helps their ability to get well faster than any amount of couch time could.

 They breathe better, they “clear out their systems” better, they nap better and they whine a lot less.